WincerChan/SolVanityCL/README.md

 ## Installation

-You can install it directly on Windows (not WSL) and Linux.
+You can install it directly on Windows (not WSL) and on Unix-like systems.
 For details on supported platforms, check [FAQs.md](./FAQs.md).

 ```bash
 $ python3 -m pip install -r requirements.txt